nametree

 Bella beautiful; a nickname-style favorite standing on its own

-Bianca white, pure; a graceful classic
+Bianca white, fair (Italian cognate of Blanche); a graceful classic

 Carmela garden, orchard; a warm, old-world classic